The curriculum is designed for intelligent, passionate, dedicated and open-minded students. It is both intense and

 At Holberton, we believe that people from every community and background should have the opportunity to become a software or operation engineer.
 That is why we offer different options for tuition.

-That is why there is no upfront cost to attend Holberton School.
-Once our graduates find a job, we only charge 17% of your internship earnings and 17% of your salary over 3 years.
+With this option, there is a no upfront cost to attend Holberton School.
+Once you find a job, we only charge 17% of your internship earnings and 17% of your salary over 3 years.